 How Water Sensors Can Help Prevent Costly Water Damage

-Water damage is a leading cause of loss in the home.
-Today, smart technology is helping consumers manage their personal risks.
-In addition to potentially preventing serious damage, water sensors can also help a homeowner avoid the loss of personal possessions and the hassle of coordinating repairs to your home.
+Water damage is a common and costly cause of loss in the home.
+Today, smart home technology is helping consumers manage their personal risks.
+In addition to potentially mitigating serious damage, water sensors can also help a homeowner avoid the loss of personal possessions and the hassle of coordinating disruptive repairs to their home.

 How Do Water Sensors Work?

-A water sensor can detect the presence of water, often by measuring the electrical conductivity of the water present and completing a circuit to send a signal.
-For installations that are not monitored by a professional alarm monitoring company, the sensor and its control module can send out a notification to the homeowner through an app that can be read on a smartphone.
-If you will be out of town, you can add family members, friends or other caretakers to receive notifications of a leak, so they can quickly prevent further damage.
+Water sensors detect the presence of water and, when placed in locations where water should not be present, a leak.
+When Wi-Fi is enabled, the sensor can send out a notification to the homeowner through a smartphone app.
+If the homeowner will be out of town, family members, friends or other caretakers can be designated to receive notification of a leak, so they can act quickly to help prevent further damage.

-Some water sensor systems can be programmed to shut off the water to the house to prevent a small leak from becoming a large one.
-If your home is heated by an older steam heating system, or if it’s protected by an automatic fire sprinkler system, check with a qualified professional before installing a sensor activated water shut off device.
+Some water-sensor systems can be programmed to shut off the water to the house to help prevent a small leak from becoming a large one.
+If your home is heated by an older steam-heating system, or if it’s protected by an automatic fire sprinkler system, check with a qualified professional before installing sensor-activated water shut-off devices.

 Where Should Water Sensors Be Placed?

-In addition to washing machines, failing hot water heaters, leaking dishwashers, damaged supply lines to automatic ice makers and overflowing toilets are some areas where water damage inside the home can occur, often without advanced warning.
-Performing regular maintenance and checking for rusty, corroded or damaged water supply lines and other potential problems before you have a leak is one of the best ways to help prevent water damage.
+It’s a good idea to place water sensors in areas where water damage inside the home can occur, often without warning.
+Those areas include: washing machines, hot water heaters (they may fail), dishwashers (they may leak), supply lines to automatic ice makers (they may be damaged) and toilets (they may overflow).
+Performing regular maintenance and visually checking for rusty, corroded, worn or damaged water supply lines and valves and other potential problems before you have a leak is one of the best ways to help prevent water damage.

 You might want to install water sensors in areas near:

-Water sensors and their control modules are available at most home improvement stores.
-Note that some devices only work once, then need to be replaced, while others are more durable.
-Also, if you are not comfortable installing them yourself, contact an experienced professional to install them and help ensure that you receive notifications of potential leaks.
+Typically, water sensors and their control modules are available at most home improvement stores and online.
+There are numerous options available.
+Consider doing some research to determine which options best fit your needs and budget.
+Note that some devices only work once and then need to be replaced, while others are designed for extended use.
+Also, if you are not comfortable installing them yourself, contact an experienced professional for help with proper installation and setting up the app to ensure that you receive notifications of potential leaks.